How to Change Legacy to UEFI in Windows 10/8/7

 Learn to change Legacy to UEFI boot mode to get better performance if you do not use a very old system like Windows Vista.

-The Recent hardware uses unified extensible firmware interface (UEFI) instead of traditional BIOS.
-UEFI is now on its way to replacing outdated BIOS, which is over 40 years old.
-Most of the UEFI computers have enabled Legacy boot mode to be compatible with old systems.
+All new hardware nowadays uses the unified extensible firmware interface (UEFI) instead of the traditional BIOS.
+UEFI is now well on its way to replacing BIOS which by now is an outdated standard, well over 40 years old!
+At present, most UEFI enabled systems have a Legacy boot mode in order to be compatible with older systems.

 1. After you convert Legacy BIOS to UEFI boot mode, you can boot your computer from a Windows installation disk.

 2. At Windows Setup screen, press Shift + F10 to open a command prompt.

 3. Type “diskpart” and use command “convert gpt” to convert the disk from MBR to GPT as the screenshot below.